 According to the National Health Statistics Reports from 2014–2016, benzodiazepines were prescribed at approximately 65.9 million office-based physician visits.
-The rates for women being prescribed the drug were also higher than the men (at 34 visits per 100 women).
+The rates for women prescribed the drug were also higher than the men (at 34 visits per 100 women).

 Xanax Withdrawal Symptoms Explained

 Benzodiazepines should be taken only as prescribed by your doctor.
 If you take more than prescribed or quit suddenly, doing so may cause unwanted withdrawal symptoms or worsen your condition.
-For example, if you are taking Xanax for anxiety or panic attacks and you have been taking the drug for a long time at high doses, it can cause and worsen your panic attacks and anxiety when you stop taking it.
+For example, if you are taking Xanax for anxiety or panic attacks and have been taking the drug for a long time at high doses, it can cause and worsen your panic attacks and anxiety when you stop taking it.

 Xanax withdrawal symptoms can take hold within hours of the last dose, and they can peak in severity within 1-4 days.
 During withdrawal, people can also experience:

 - Blurred vision

 Of course, several factors influence how long Xanax withdrawal can last, which include the following: